View Current

 4. courses where UNE does not contribute towards teaching activities at that institution; and

-5. courses where teaching delivery is subject to partner policies (for example: UNE students undertaking study through another institution are subject to that institution’s policy for the duration of that study).
+5. where teaching delivery is subject to partner policies (for example: UNE students undertaking study through another institution are subject to that institution’s policy for the duration of that study).

-(4) In the event of an inconsistency arising between this policy and/or related procedure and the Education Services for Overseas Students Act 2000 (the ‘ESOS’ Act), the ESOS and its associated regulations will take precedence.
+(4) In the event of an inconsistency arising between this Policy and/or related procedure and the Education Services for Overseas Students Act 2000 (the ‘ESOS’ Act), the ESOS and its associated regulations will take precedence.

-(5) Within this policy:
+(5) Within this Policy:

 1. Part A covers principles for student support;